callumenator/dabble/readme.md

 ### Issues:
-- Static variables (TLS or standard globals) - in particular, static data used by imported modules will not work as expected, since these data are not preserved between DLL loads.
+- Static variables (TLS or standard globals) - in particular, static data used by imported modules will not work as expected, since these data are not preserved between shared library loads.
-- Storing the address of code or static data - this should still work (assuming the pointer is detected), but will prevent the DLL from being unloaded,
+- Storing the address of code or static data - this should still work (assuming the pointer is detected), but will prevent the shared library from being unloaded,